 Mouse behavioral detection is modulated by background contrast.

 We next tested whether the asymmetry in gain control observed in cortex was reflected in behavioral sensitivity to targets in background noise.
-Mice initially trained in a simple version of the GO/NO-GO task where they were required to lick in response to a target and withhold licks on trials without a target (Figure 1b, 3a).
-Mice learned this task reliably, typically reaching criterion performance of 80% correct within 2-3 weeks in either contrast (Figure 3b).
+Mice were initially trained in a simple version of the GO/NO-GO task where they were required to lick in response to a target and withhold licks on trials without a target (Figure 1b, 3a).
+Out of the 25 mice trained, 24 mice learned this task reliably, typically reaching criterion performance of 80% correct within 2-3 weeks in either contrast (Figure 3b).
 False alarm rates were significantly larger in high contrast than in low contrast (Extended Data Figure 3a), suggesting that detection is more difficult in high contrast, which we discuss next.

-By varying the volume of presented targets, we collected psychometric curves for each mouse in each contrast (example mouse performance: Figure 3c; group averages: Figure 3d).
-Across all mice (n = 25), we found that targets were easier to detect in low contrast, observing significantly lower detection thresholds in low contrast (Mean (M) = 7.30, standard deviation (SD) = 1.67) compared to high contrast (M = 13.20, SD = 2.54; paired t-test: t(23) = -9.11, p = 4.34e-9, Figure 3e).
-To quantify the influence of contrast on psychometric slope, we tested a subset of mice with target volumes matched across the contrast conditions.
-In this cohort (n = 7; Figure 3f), we found significantly lower target thresholds in low contrast (M = 6.80, SD = 2.73) compared to high contrast (M = 14.96, SD = 3.51; paired t-test: t(3) = -3.59, p = 0.036; Figure 3g) and significantly steeper slopes in low contrast (M = 0.051, SD = 0.0068) compared to high contrast (M = 0.042, SD = 0.0064; paired t-test: t(3) = 3.42, p = 0.042; Figure 3h).
-Interestingly, there was no significant change in psychometric slope when combining sessions with different target ranges in each contrast (n = 25; Extended Data Figure 3b).
-Splitting the data by target range revealed that targets drawn from a narrow range resulted in steeper psychometric slopes than targets drawn from a wide range (Extended Data Figure 3c-f), regardless of the background contrast.
-Combined, these results demonstrate that background contrast has a substantial impact on detection threshold, and that mice are more sensitive to changes in the volume of targets presented in low contrast.
+By varying the volume of presented targets, we collected psychometric curves for each mouse in each contrast.
+To assess the effects of stimulus contrast on psychometric performance, we included sessions from mice that were exposed to similar target levels in low and high contrast (n = 11 mice; Figure 3c; see Extended Data Figure 3 and Supplementary Results for results using different target ranges).
+In this cohort, we found that targets were easier to detect in low contrast, observing significantly lower detection thresholds in low contrast (Mean (M) = 8.79, standard deviation (SD) = 3.13) compared to high contrast (M = 15.39, SD = 3.27; paired t-test: t(10) = -4.20, p = 0.0057, Figure 3d).
+Furthermore, we observed significantly steeper psychometric slopes in low contrast (M = 0.040, SD = 0.0048) compared to high contrast (M = 0.036, SD = 0.0026; paired t-test: t(10) = 3.037, p = 0.023; Figure 3e).
+Combined, these results demonstrate that targets were easier to detect and discriminate in low contrast, as predicted from the normative model presented in Figure 1.